5.3.2. Drafting and content of the tender dossier

 Tender documents must be carefully drafted to ensure that both the contract and the procurement procedure are carried out correctly.

-Tender documents must contain all the provisions and information that tenderers need to submit their tenders: the procedures to follow, the documents to provide, cases of non-compliance, award criteria, etc. When the Contracting Authority is the Commission, it may be desirable for representatives of the final beneficiaries to participate in preparing the tender at an early stage.
+Tender documents must contain all the provisions and information that tenderers need to submit their tenders: the procedures to follow, the documents to provide, cases of non-compliance, award criteria, etc. When the contracting authority is the European Commission, it may be appropriate for representatives of the final beneficiaries to participate in preparing the tender at an early stage.
 See section 2.6. for guidelines on drafting Technical Specifications.

 Technical specifications must afford equal access for candidates and tenderers and not have the effect of creating unjustified obstacles to competitive tendering.
 They specify what is required of a product, service or material or work to achieve the purpose for which they are intended.